superiorshrimp/LSC-project/README.md

 python -m pip install kafka-python river

-__3. Run the Producer and comsumer in a asynchronous manner keeping active the watchdog__
+__3. Run the Producer and comsumer in a asynchronous manner keeping active the watchdog in case new images are dumped in the folder__

 python producer.py &